Working with Coconut Oil

 The Ingredients Were Cold

-Coconut oil has a high smoke point, up to 375˚F., so this is the ideal oil for frying.
-This is a when I use the filtered variety.
-Food cooked with coconut oil does not taste greasy.
-Hands down this is THE best oil for making potato pancakes, cutlets, croquettes, falafel, or anything that needs a good amount of oil.
+Coconut oil has a high smoke point, up to 375˚F, which makes it the ideal oil for frying, and your food won’t taste greasy.
+(Use the filtered variety when frying.)
+Hands down this is the best oil for making potato pancakes, cutlets, croquettes, falafel, or any recipe that calls for a substantial amount of oil.

 Crispy Miniature Potato Pancakes